ericdnbn/cnn-image-classifier-melanoma/README.md

 ## Business Understanding

 Skin cancer is the most common form of cancer in the United States and worldwide.
-In the United States, more people are diagnosed with skin cancer each year than all other cancers combined.
+In the United States, more people are diagnosed with skin cancer each year than all other forms of cancer combined.

 <p align="center">
   <img src='images/skin_cancer_infographic.png' width=500 height=200 />